Guillemsc/3D-Engine/README.md

 Also, by right clicking and then pressing the button delete it will erase the GameObject.

 ### Inspector
-At the inspecotr it is posible to look at the components of a selected GameObject, which would be its transform, the mesh and the texture component (the last two being optional for the GameObject).
+At the inspector it is posible to look at the components of a selected GameObject, which would be the next ones:
+* Transform.
+* Mesh.
+* Texture.
+* Camera.

 ### Console
 The console prints the log of the engine, and also admits commands.
 At the momement, there are two commands: